 1. What are the effects of the legislation?

-The UK Government introduced legislation on Monday 29 October 2012 to implement requirements to protect Great Britain’s ash trees against the threat from the Chalara fraxinea (C. fraxinea) fungus, including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
+The UK Government introduced legislation on Monday 29 October 2012 to implement requirements to protect Great Britain’s ash trees against the threat from the Hymenoscyphus fraxineus fungus (formerly known as Chalara fraxinea), which causes Chalara ash dieback disease.
 The legislation restricts imports of ash plants and seeds to those originating in pest-free areas.
-Because no country has declared a pest-free area for C. fraxinea, this effectively means a total ban on imports and movement of ash trees and seed for planting within Britain until a pest-free area is declared.
+Because no country has declared a pest-free area for H. fraxineus, this effectively means a total ban on imports and movement of ash trees and seed for planting within Britain until a pest-free area is declared.

 2. What about Northern Ireland?

 The Northern Ireland Executive and the Irish Government have introduced similar legislation which extends to the movement of ash wood.

 3. What factors were considered in deciding to introduce the legislation?

 The legislation was subject to Ministerial approval and a shortened Parliamentary process.
 Factors which were considered in deciding whether the legislation should be introduced include whether there was evidence that H. fraxineus was already established in the Great Britain environment, and whether there are any serious unintended consequences which had not been foreseen.
 At that time there was no evidence of widespread establishment, and replies to the consultation largely supported an eradication strategy.

 4. What does the legislation permit and prohibit?